MaksimDzhangirov/backendBankExample/docs/part27-eng.md

-# Auto build & push docker image to AWS ECR with Github Actions
+# Auto build & push Docker image to AWS ECR with GitHub Actions

 [Original video](https://www.youtube.com/watch?v=3M4MPmSWt9E)

 Hello everyone and welcome to the backend master class.

-In this lecture, we will learn how to use Github Action to automatically build and push docker image to AWS ECR.
-First, we have to create a repository to store our docker images.
+In this lecture, we will learn how to use Github Action to automatically build and push Docker image to AWS ECR.
+First, we have to create a repository to store our Docker images.

+## AWS ECR

 So let's open the AWS console, and select the region.

 ![](../images/part27/1.png)

-I'm in Europe, so I'm gonna choose Ireland ECR, or Amazon Elastic Container Registry is a fully-managed docker container registry that makes it easy to store, manage and deploy docker container images.
+I'm in Europe, so I'm gonna choose Ireland ECR, or Amazon Elastic Container Registry is a fully-managed Docker container registry that makes it easy to store, manage and deploy Docker container images.

 You can look for it in the search box at the top of the page.